 THE WALKING BUS

-A ‘Walking bus’ operates every morning before school and every afternoon.
-It begins at Catcote Road shops, and travels down Oxford Road with designated stops.
-Your child is able to meet the bus at an arranged stop and can then walk safely to school with our driver and conductor.
-There is no charge for the walking bus.
+A ‘Walking bus’ operates to bring children from our breakfast club to school every morning.
+There is a charge of £1 for the walking bus.
 Any child who wishes to join the bus must have the appropriate consent forms completed, so if you would like your child to take part in this, please contact Miss Tumilty through the school office.
 The school Behaviour Policy and its consequences still apply on the walking bus.

 CHANGE 4 LIFE CLUB